Last updated on May 14th, 2023 at 11:19 am

-Thessaly region is between Sterea and Macedonia.
-Its coast meets the west Aegean and includes large towns as Volos and Larissa.
+The Thessaly region is between Sterea and Macedonia.
+Its coast meets the west Aegean and includes large towns such as Volos and Larissa.

-The coast is pretty rich in tourist activity and has plenty of sandy beaches, most of them are in the peninsula of Pelion mountain at the East of Pagasitikos gulf.
+The coast is pretty rich in tourist activity and has plenty of sandy beaches, most of which are on the peninsula of Pelion mountain at the East of Pagasitikos gulf.

 Pelion is a unique and spectacular tourist destination.
 Pelion mountain has dense vegetation and dominates the peninsula.
 You can enjoy some extraordinarily beautiful mountain villages here, like Tsagarada, Portaria, Makrinitsa, Miles, Vizitsa, and Chania, where there is a ski center, one of the favorite destinations for winter sports and vacations in Greece.

-On the east coast of Pelion, we have some incredible beaches, with Agios Ioannis, Papa Nero, Mylopotamos, Horefto, Mourtias, and Fakistra to be some of the best.
+On the east coast of Pelion, we have some incredible beaches, with Agios Ioannis, Papa Nero, Mylopotamos, Horefto, Mourtias, and Fakistra being some of the best.

 The Peloponnese is the southernmost region of Greece, its old name was Morea.
 (Morias in Greek)